 What is the downside of the Bark app?

 Bark can get expensive, especially if you’re using the Bark phone.
-While plans start around $29/mo for the phone, they can shoot up to $89/mo, depending on the option you choose.
+While plans start around $10.00/mo for the phone, they can shoot up to $39.00/mo, depending on the option you choose.
 Also, not all features are available on every operating system.
-If your child has an iPhone, you’ll find a lot of workarounds are necessary to use Bark’s technology.
+If your child has an iPhone, you’ll find that many workarounds are necessary to use Bark’s technology, so you may want to consider another top-rated parental control app.

 What are Qustodio’s disadvantages?